Notifications :

 Report on Other Legal and Regulatory Requirements:

-The Balance Sheet and Profit & Loss account have been drawn up in accordance with section 29 of the Banking Regulation Act, 1949.
+The Balance Sheet and the Statement of Profit and Loss have been drawn up in accordance with the Third Schedule to the Banking Regulation Act, 1949 (as applicable to Co-operative Societies / Co-operative Banks) and applicable accounting standards issued by ICAI.

 • We have obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purpose of our audit and have found them to be satisfactory;